Buying real estate in Kumasi?

 Everything you need to know before buying real estate is included in our Ghana Property Pack

-Buying property in Kumasi as a foreigner comes with extra costs beyond the purchase price, and knowing these fees upfront helps you budget properly and avoid surprises at closing.
+Buying property in Kumasi as a foreigner comes with extra costs that go well beyond the purchase price, and knowing them upfront can save you from expensive surprises.

-This guide breaks down every tax, fee, and hidden cost you should expect when purchasing residential property in Kumasi in 2026, from stamp duty and VAT to lawyer fees and property rates.
+This guide breaks down every tax, fee and hidden cost you should expect when purchasing residential real estate in Kumasi in 2026, using official Ghanaian government sources and real market data.

-We constantly update this blog post to reflect the latest regulations and market conditions in Kumasi's real estate market.
+We constantly update this blog post to reflect the latest rates, regulations and market conditions in Kumasi.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Kumasi.